-Other rigorous certification processes, like the MCSE, require that students take 7 different exams in order to demonstrate their expertise—whereas the CCNA only requires you to take 1 or 2 exams.
+Other rigorous certification processes, like the MCSE, require that students take seven different exams in order to demonstrate their expertise — whereas the CCNA only requires you to take one or two exams.
 While the Network+ certification is also attractive as an entry-level certification, it doesn’t cover the more advanced networking and technology specific concepts that Cisco does in the CCNA.

 CCNA holders can negotiate higher salaries for themselves and make between $39,195 to $118,830 annually—depending on location, job title, and experience.
 Click here for more info on CCNA salaries.